borkdude/domcode-cljs-react/code/animals-crud/README.md

 ## Running the project

-Start the web server:
+In a terminal, start the web server:

     lein repl
     (start-server)

-Start figwheel:
+In another terminal, start figwheel:

     lein figwheel